 Food to reminisce by…

 There’s something about sun dried tomatoes that makes me remember a summer in Italy.
-And, combined with all the other delightful Italian flavours, sends my reminiscence into overdrive!
-I was lucky enough to visit Rome on a school trip and I’ve always dreamed of returning there one day.
+And, combined with all the other delightful Italian flavours, sends my reminiscence into overdrive.

 The warm, busy streets, filled with history, beautiful high building walls surrounding you as if you’re walking through a maze and restaurants hidden away like little treasures around every corner.
 Total city bliss!
 Oh Rome, how I love thee!

 I love to create delicious food that pleases the body and the mind.
-Recipes that take me back and reminisce with eat bite are always going to be winners!
+Recipes that take me back and reminisce with each bite are always going to be winners.

 - 500 g Strong White Bread Flour